Hispanic paradox: Mortality

-Hispanics do not have a mortality advantage over non-Hispanic Whites in all mortality rates; they have higher rates for mortality from liver disease, cervical cancer, AIDS, homicide (males), and diabetes.
+Hispanics do not have a mortality advantage over non-Hispanic Whites in all mortality rates.
+In 1999, they had higher rates for mortality from liver disease, cervical cancer, AIDS, homicide (males), and diabetes.

 Infant mortality

-Another important indicator of health is the infant mortality rate, which is also either equal or better in Hispanic Americans than in non-Hispanic Americans.
-A study by Hummer, et al. found that infants born to Mexican Immigrant women in the United States have about a 10 percent lower mortality in the first hour, first day, and first week than that of infants born to non-Hispanic white, U.S.-born women.
-In 2003, the national Hispanic infant mortality rate was found to be 5.7, nearly equal to that of non-Hispanic white Americans and 58 percent lower than that of African Americans.
-Hispanic immigrants also have a 20 percent lower infant mortality rate than that of U.S.-born Hispanics, though the latter population usually has a higher income and education, and are much more likely to have health insurance.
+Another important indicator of health is the infant mortality rate, which is also either equal to or lower than that of non-Hispanic Americans.
+A 2007 study by Hummer, et al. found that infants born to Mexican immigrant women in the United States have about a 10 percent lower mortality in the first hour, first day, and first week than that of infants born to non-Hispanic white, U.S.-born women.
+In 2003, the national Hispanic infant mortality rate was 5.7, nearly equal to that of non-Hispanic white Americans and 58 percent lower than that of African Americans.

+In 2014, the children of Mexican immigrant women had a lower infant mortality rate than that of U.S.-born Mexican-American women, even though the latter population usually has a higher income and education, and are much more likely to have health insurance.

 Reasons for the paradox

 Socio-economic factors

 According to Alder and Estrove (2006), the more socioeconomically advantaged individuals are, the better their health.
 Access to health insurance and preventative medical services are one of the main reasons for socioeconomic health disparities.
 Economic hardship within the household can cause distress and affect parenting, causing health problems among children leading to depression, substance abuse, and behavior problems.
 Low socioeconomic status is correlated with increased rates of morbidity and mortality.
 Mental health disorders are an important health problem for those of low socioeconomic status; they are two to five times more likely to develop a diagnosable disorder than those of high socioeconomic status, and are more likely to face barriers to getting treatment.
-Furthermore, this lack of treatment for mental disorders can affect educational and employment opportunities and achievement.
+This lack of treatment for mental disorders can affect educational and employment opportunities and achievement.